azwinlam/azwinlam.github.io/_portfolio/One Place Foodie.md

 collection: portfolio
 ---

-# One Place Foodie
-One Place to Find Where to Eat Next!
 * [One Place Foodie](http://tinyurl.com/oneplacefoodie "One Place Foodie")
-*
 * Streamlit server hosted on Google Cloud Platform VM.
 Should be running until June 30, 2021.

 ## Objective